karmic64/Genesis-Plus-GX-Cyclone/README.md

+# Genesis-Plus-GX-Cyclone

+This is a modification of Genesis Plus GX which can play enhanced Sega Genesis Flashback games.
+For more info, see [the dedicated page](https://karmic128.neocities.org/sgflashback/).

+My own comments will be denoted in `/*** ***/` comment blocks.

+# Original readme

 Genesis Plus GX is an open-source Sega 8/16 bit emulator focused on accuracy and portability.
 Initially ported and developped on Gamecube / Wii consoles through [libogc / devkitPPC](http://sourceforge.net/projects/devkitpro/), this emulator is now available on many other platforms through various frontends such as:

 * [Retroarch (libretro)](http://www.libretro.com)